dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

   - additionally, the people are easily subverted against themselves by foreign powers.

+- controlling the narrative
+  - tighter control of information in general, especially of the response
+  - this is why authoritarian countries are at an advantage here.
+They can leverage information to mitigate the range negative impact 

 <a name="commodity-markets-and-resource-distribution" />

 # [Commodity Markets and Resource Distribution](#commodity-markets-and-resource-distribution)